naufauzan/BreatheRelax_app/README.md

-BreatheRelax
+# BreatheRelax
  <!-- Include a logo or screenshot of your app -->

-Description
+# Description
 BreatheRelax is a simple Android app designed to help users practice and improve their breathing through guided breathing exercises.
 The app aims to promote relaxation, reduce stress, and enhance overall well-being.

-Features
+#Features
-Guided Breathing Exercises: Step-by-step audio-guided breathing exercises to help users achieve a state of relaxation.
+- **Guided Breathing Exercises**: Step-by-step audio-guided breathing exercises to help users achieve a state of relaxation.
-Customizable Sessions: Users can customize the duration and pace of breathing exercises based on their preferences.
+- **Customizable Sessions**: Users can customize the duration and pace of breathing exercises based on their preferences.
-Progress Tracking: Track and visualize your progress over time with a history of completed sessions.
+- **Progress Tracking**: Track and visualize your progress over time with a history of completed sessions.

-Screenshots
+# Screenshots
  <!-- Add relevant screenshots of your app -->

-Getting Started
+# Getting Started
-Prerequisites
+## Prerequisites
-Android device running Android 6.0 (Marshmallow) or higher.
+- Android device running Android 4.3 (jelly bean) or higher.
-Download the latest release or clone the repository.
+- Download the latest release or clone the repository.

-Installation
+## Installation
 Enable installation from unknown sources in your device settings.
 Install the APK file on your Android device.

-Usage
+## Usage
 Open the BreatheRelax app on your device.
 Choose a breathing exercise from the available options.
 Follow the guided instructions to complete the breathing session.
-Contributing
-If you want to contribute to BreatheRelax, follow these steps:

-Fork the repository.
-Create a new branch.
-Make your changes and commit them.
-Push your changes to your fork.
-Submit a pull request.
-Issues
+## Issues
-If you encounter any issues or have suggestions for improvement, please open an issue on GitHub.
+If you encounter any issues or have suggestions for improvement, please [open an issue](https://github.com/naufauzan/BreatheRelax_app/issues) on GitHub.

-License
-This project is licensed under the MIT License - see the LICENSE.md file for details.

-Acknowledgments
-[List any third-party libraries or tools used in your project] [Any other credits or acknowledgments]
+##
 Feel free to customize this template according to the specific details of your app.
 Add or remove sections as needed, and make sure to keep it clear and concise.